1. Help Center

 End Date

 When used in a driver, the end date represents the latest date when the driver should be applied to the output.
-It is the minimum plan date, specific date or cutover date, or maximum plan date.
+It is either the specific date, cutover date, minimum plan date, or maximum plan date.

 Fixed Spread

-Set a budget for a period that does not change as actual amounts are actually incurred.
+Set a budget for a period that does not change as actual amounts are incurred.

 Forecasting

-You view the outputs of your model to help determine if goals set in the original annual operating plan are still reasonable.
-As a company moves into the future, the original plan can roll forward with adjustments made based on updated forecasts.
+Forecasting is the process of estimating future financial outcomes based on historical data, current trends, and expected business conditions.
+As a company moves into the future, the original plan can roll forward with adjustments made based on updated projections.

 General Ledger (GL)